codurance/site/_posts/2011-05-05-open-source-developers-deserve-respect.md

 One thing we need to understand is that every project has a history and many things, throughout the lifespan of a project, can be responsible for the success or failure of a project.
-It&#39;s always easier to criticise something instead of trying to help and make it better.
-As far as I&#39;m aware, I don&#39;t think that anyone in the Hudson/Jenkins community ever claimed that their code base is the best example of quality software ever written and we all should learn from them.
+It's always easier to criticise something instead of trying to help and make it better.
+As far as I'm aware, I don't think that anyone in the Hudson/Jenkins community ever claimed that their code base is the best example of quality software ever written and we all should learn from them.
 If that was the case, probably it would justify such harsh words written in the original <a href="http://gojko.net/2011/04/05/how-is-it-even-possible-code-to-be-this-bad/">blog